10 Analytics and Tracking Mistakes That Lead to Bad Decisions

 Google Analytics 4 is the standard analytics platform for website and app measurement in 2026, yet many Singapore businesses either have not migrated from outdated setups, have a basic GA4 installation with default settings only, or have no analytics setup at all.
 A default GA4 installation captures basic page view data but misses most of the insights that actually matter for marketing decision-making.

-What to do instead: Set up GA4 properly from the ground up.
-Beyond the basic installation, configure enhanced measurement events to track scrolls, outbound clicks, site search, video engagement, and file downloads.
-Set up custom events for actions specific to your business, such as form submissions, button clicks, phone calls, and WhatsApp messages.
-Define key events (conversions) in GA4 for all the actions that matter to your business.
-Configure audience definitions that align with your marketing segments.
-Set up e-commerce tracking if you sell products online.
-Enable Google Signals for cross-device reporting.
+Set up GA4 properly from the ground up.
+Beyond the basic installation, configure enhanced measurement events to track scrolls, outbound clicks, site search, video engagement and file downloads.
+Set up custom events for actions specific to your business, such as form submissions, button clicks, phone calls and WhatsApp messages.
+Define key events (conversions) in GA4 for all the actions that matter.
 Connect your GA4 property to Google Search Console for organic search data integration.
-A properly configured GA4 setup is the foundation of every other analytics and tracking improvement on this list.

 2. Not Tracking Conversions

-What to do instead: Identify every meaningful action a visitor can take on your website and set up tracking for each one.
-Common conversions include form submissions, phone calls, email clicks, WhatsApp messages, product purchases, add-to-cart actions, account registrations, and download completions.
-Set up these conversions in GA4, Google Ads, Meta Ads Manager, and any other advertising platform you use.
-Use Google Tag Manager to manage your tracking tags efficiently and consistently.
-Verify that every conversion event fires correctly by testing each one manually.
-Regularly audit your conversion tracking, particularly after website changes, to ensure nothing has broken.
-Accurate conversion tracking is the single most important analytics capability for any business running digital marketing campaigns.
-Our SEO team and paid media specialists ensure proper conversion tracking is in place before optimising any campaign.
+Identify every meaningful action a visitor can take on your website and set up tracking for each one.
+Common conversions include form submissions, phone calls, email clicks, WhatsApp messages, product purchases, add-to-cart actions and download completions.
+Set up these conversions in GA4, Google Ads, Meta Ads Manager and any other advertising platform you use.
+Use Google Tag Manager to manage your tracking tags efficiently.
+Our SEO team ensures proper conversion tracking is in place before optimising any campaign.

 3. Ignoring UTM Parameters